-The RPP submitted by MECO refers to regional and bilateral cooperation among Transmission System Operators (TSOs) through agreed inter-operator agreements and cooperation agreements.
-However, and absent further information, it is unclear whether such agreements would meet the requirements for cooperation and assistance described in Article 15 of the Regulation.
-This type of agreement is often limited to the content of the network codes and not going beyond operation rules.
+The RPP submitted by ME describes the bilateral operational agreements among Transmission System Operators (TSOs).
+The Plan also refers to an on-going process for a mutual emergency energy supply contract between the TSOs of Greece and Bulgaria to establish the conditions and rules under which the parties will provide mutual energy assistance in emergencies, but there is no reference to concrete regional and bilateral measures agreed as a result of such collaboration.
+Absent further information, it is unclear whether such agreements would meet the requirements for cooperation and assistance described in Article 15 of the Regulation.
 Consequently, on its own, it could fall short of the requirements of Article 15 of the Regulation, that require cooperation and assistance for the ultimate purpose of protecting public safety and personal security, going thus beyond the typically technical requirements of inter-operator agreements.

-The Commission considers that the Latvian RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.
+The Commission considers that the Bulgarian RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.